 WHY DDX3 HELICASE INHIBITION?

 Unlike Protease Inhibitors, which actually allow newly formed virions to exit the cell, albeit with dysfunctional viral proteins, Translation Inhibitors effectively block the production of new virions by the inhibition of the DDX3 helicase enzyme, a vital co-factor of the host cell’s protein apparatus, hijacked by the virus, during its translation from proviral host cell DNA.
 This way, viral components remain trapped within the cell because the synthesis of the essential polyproteins is disrupted.
 As such, the tentative formation of new viral particles from proviral DNA inevitably leads to the accumulation of unspliced mRNA in the nucleus and spliced mRNA and polyprotein material in the cellular cytoplasm.
 A part of the protein material will likely be re-metabolised, but the accumulation of cellular waste is generally known to be a pro-apoptotic mechanism.
-Repeated failed attempts to produce new virions will inevitably accumulate ever more viral waste within the host cell and ultimately promote apoptosis.
+Repeated failed attempts to produce new virions will inevitably accumulate even more viral waste within the host cell and ultimately promote apoptosis.

 The persistence of viral reservoirs consisting of HIV-infected CD4+ T cells remains the main barrier to HIV cure research